thomasjungblut/glove/README.md

 > java -cp glove-0.1-SNAPSHOT-shaded.jar de.jungblut.glove.examples.NearestNeighbourMain glove-binary

-Keep in mind that this takes up quite some memory since the KD-Tree is in memory, but the queries are fast.
+Keep in mind that this takes up quite some memory since the KD-Tree needs some space, but the queries are fast.

 Some example output on the small twitter file: